HwWobbe/WipHww/README.md

 # WipHww

-* Review other TW repos to determine if they contain multiple files.
+* Review other TW repos to determine if they contain multiple TW files.
+* a folder structure might avoid such a restriction
 * try placing a TW file, at least in one of UpDog, the AWS bucket, Azure
 * link to AdManCa & DataFix & ...
 * evaluate the newest CurbSide version